Urgent Medical Assessment

 Restore

-Medical IV Hydration for Electrolyte and Nutrient Support
+Medical Hydration for Electrolyte and Nutrient Support

 Hydration & Fluid Balance